WWE Hall of Fame (2014): Event

 Due to the launch of the WWE Network shortly before WrestleMania XXX, this event featured the first ever "Red Carpet" event as a one-hour pre-show prior to the start of the event.
 The pre-show was hosted by Michael Cole, Maria Menounos, and Renee Young.

 After Lita was inducted by Trish Stratus she shared a number of stories about how she started in professional wrestling from Mexico until eventually winding up in the WWE.
 One story Lita told was how she first met Arn Anderson and her desire to meet Rey Mysterio.
 Lita expressed that Anderson helped her meet Mysterio in exchange for a Miller Lite.
 Lita stated she never fulfilled that promise and wanted to now, at which point Stratus return with three Miller Lites, which Lita, Anderson and Mysterio shared.

 Jake "The Snake" Roberts was inducted by Diamond Dallas Page.
-During both of their speeches, the two spoke about Roberts' issues with alcoholism and how he spent many months living with Page attempted to rehab.
+During both of their speeches, the two spoke about Roberts' issues with alcoholism and how he spent many months living with Page and attempting to rehab.
 Roberts credited DDP Yoga with saving his life.
 Roberts concluded by thanking his kids for giving him a second chance after all he had put their family through over the years.

 Mr. T was inducted by Gene Okerlund into the Hall of Fame.
-He praised mothers, and encouraged respect of mothers.
-He went long.

 Paul Bearer was posthumously inducted by Kane.
 During the induction, Kane shared several stories about traveling with Bearer and about their relationship.
 Due to Bearer's passing in March 2013 his induction was accepted in his honor by his sons Daniel and Michael Moody.
 Also The Undertaker made his appearance and pays respect to his manager, Paul Bearer.

 Razor Ramon (Scott Hall) was inducted into the Hall of Fame by fellow The Outsider member Kevin Nash.
 Hall, similar to Roberts, spoke of his person issues with alcohol, and thanks Page for saving his life.
 Following the introduction two were joined on stage by fellow Kliq members, Triple H, Shawn Michaels and Sean Waltman.

 Carlos Colón was introduced by his two sons Carlito, Eddie, and nephew Orlando Colón.
 Carlito before delivering his speech said that the WWE cut the amount of time he had to speak down, and it made him feel like he never really left the WWE.

 The Ultimate Warrior was the final inductee into the 2014, inducted by Linda McMahon.
 At the end of the Warrior's speech he announced that he had signed a long-term contract that would allow him to serve as an ambassador for the WWE for several years to come.